-We are buying a property in Woodhouse Eaves.
-It might be a silly question but how we can trust a solicitor?
-On the day of competition we have to deposit our life savings into their account.
-What protection do we have from them run away with our monies?
+My wife and I are buying a apartment in Woodhouse Eaves.
+It might be a silly question but how we can trust a conveyancer?
+On completion day we will need to send money into their account.
+What is the protection we have from them run away with our deposit?

 Be assured that all money in a Solicitors client account is 100% safe, and even if your Solicitor ran off with it, the Law Society would reimburse you fully.

-What does commercial conveyancing in Woodhouse Eaves cover?
+How does conveyancing in Woodhouse Eaves differ for new build properties?

 Most buyers of new build or newly converted property in Woodhouse Eaves come to us having been asked by the housebuilder to sign contracts and commit to the purchase even before the house is constructed.
 This is because builders in Woodhouse Eaves usually acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Woodhouse Eaves or who has acted in the same development.